Bloq96/aoc_processor/README.md

 # aoc_processor
-Processor, peripherals, and other projects related to AOC subject
+Processor, peripherals, and other projects related to the AOC subject

+Group: Gabriel Araújo
+Victor Lopes